nativescript-vue/nativescript-vue.org/content/blog/2018-02-12-nativescript-vue-1.0-and-a-new-site.md

 We are thrilled to announce [NativeScript-Vue 1.0](https://github.com/nativescript-vue/nativescript-vue/releases/tag/v1.0.0)

 It has been almost a year since we started this project, and we are finally at a stage where we think the project is ready to be used in production.
 Although we have been working with NativeScript-Vue and tested many sample applications across devices I'm sure there will be some issues for some users.
-This release in no way a final release, and we will continue working on improving the developer experience, fixing bugs and last but not least add new features.
+This release in no way a final release, and we will continue working on improving the developer experience, fixing bugs and last but not least adding new features.

-We are very excited about this release, here are the key features included in this release:
+We are very excited about this release!
+Here are its key features:

 - **A brand new documentation site** - We knew that releasing a project without any documentation would be a no-go, so for the past few months we have been writing docs to make using NativeScript-Vue as easy as possible.
-- **Support for most NativeScript Elements** - There are many elements in NativeScript, we made sure to add almost all of them to NativeScript-Vue and made all the necessary modifications to make them work "the Vue way".
+- **Support for most NativeScript Elements** - There are many elements in NativeScript, but we made sure to add almost all of them to NativeScript-Vue and made all the necessary modifications to make them work "the Vue way".

 ### What's Next?